β‘ Lesson 18: Eevee Real-Time Rendering

 - Increase if seeing shadow artifacts near light

-- Default usually works well
+- Default Sampling values usually work well

-- Enhances realism where objects touch
+- Higher counts sharpen where objects touch

 Shadow Quality Tips